simonagren/simonagren.github.io/content/posts/2020-03-04--azurebot-nodejs-part3/index.md

   }
 }
 ```
-And this is how the steps look like, they should be familiar.
+This is how the steps look like, they should be familiar.
 Note that we don't use a **repromtMessage** since we handle the message to the user in the validator method.
 ```typescript
 private async initialStep(stepContext: WaterfallStepContext): Promise<DialogTurnResult> {
   const siteDetails = (stepContext.options as any).siteDetails;